+WORK PACKAGE 6: RESEARCH USE CASES -MEASURING THE IMPACT OF COVID-19 ON POPULATION HEALTH

+ABOUT PHIRI

-WP6: RESEARCH USE CASES - MEASURING THE IMPACT OF COVID-19 ON POPULATION HEALTH ABOUT PHIRI Health is a cross-border issue, recently demonstrated by the COVID-19 public health crisis.
+Health is a cross-border issue, recently demonstrated by the COVID-19 public health crisis.
 Especially in the area of population health, a structured European mechanism for COVID-19 exchange to organize and share information between countries is urgently needed.
-PHIRI's vision is to implement a research infrastructure to facilitate and generate the best available evidence for research on health and well-being of populations as impacted by COVID-19.
+PHIRI's vision, the Population Health Information Research Infrastructure, is to implement a research infrastructure to facilitate and generate the best available evidence for research on health and well-being of populations as impacted by COVID-19.
 PHIRI allows for better coordinated European efforts across national and European stakeholders to generate the best COVID-19 population health knowledge to underpin decision making.
 In doing so, PHIRI lays the foundation for a federated research infrastructure on population health.

-Timeline: 1 Nov 2020 - 3 years Coverage: 41 partners in 30 countries WORK PACKAGE (WP) 6: USE CASES The aim of PHIRI WP6 is to demonstrate how a broad variety of secondary data (e.g. administrative and survey data) can be pooled and/or reused in a distributed way across Europe.
+Timeline: 1 Nov 2020 - 3 years Coverage: 41 partners in 30 countries

+THE WORK PACKAGE 6 USE CASES

+The aim of PHIRI Work Package (WP) 6 is to demonstrate how a broad variety of secondary data (e.g. administrative and survey data) can be pooled and/or reused in a distributed way across Europe.
 WP6 looks at COVID-19 impacts in specific subgroups by conducting research through real life use cases of immediate relevance.
 Furthermore, these use cases represent pilot activities for the benefits and added value of a research infrastructure by bringing together data from different European countries.
-The outputs of the use cases are processed by formalising data models, data management processes and analytical pipelines in an interoperable way to feed into the federated research infrastructure (to be developed in PHIRI WP7).
+The outputs of the use cases are processed by formalising data models, data management processes and analytical pipelines in an interoperable way to feed into the federated research infrastructure (to be developed in PHIRIWP7).

 WP6 facilitates research by making scalable, reproducible methods available within PHIRI and by publishing the FAIRified use cases analysis results on the Health Information Portal.
-Case study reports are published in April 2022 (month 18 of the project).
+Case study reports are published in July 2022.
 These use cases will provide outcomes to guide policy makers in preparedness and response scenarios and will ensure the development of a format for the timely dissemination of use case results to the targeted groups, e.g. through fact sheets and via webinars.

 Lead: RKI - Germany Co-lead: INSP - Romania

-Direct and indirect determinants of COVID-19 infection and outcomes in vulnerable population groups with reference to inequalities
+This project has received funding from the European Union's Horizon 2020 research and innovation programme under grant agreement No 101018317 Use Case A - Direct and indirect determinants of COVID-19 infection and outcomes in vulnerable population groups with reference to inequalities lead: Swansea University-UK/Wales & GÖG-Austria